Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

      - ✅ A method for generating blocks onto the grid (we named this drawMino()).
 The function maps the int[][] of the block onto the grid, ~~centerd at top~~ based on the position of the bottom left square, and it copies the colors in the block onto the grid.
 - ~~A method for making blocks fall. ~~Maybe a recursive function seeing if all connected boxes can fall.
 If yes, then fall.
 Maybe also a boolean for each block keeping track whether they already settled.~~ Keep track of the 4*4 area that the falling block is in.
 If canFall(), then move everything down by one.~~
 - ~~A canFall() method to see if the block can fall.~~ (fall and canFall are redundant with the move method)
-- In draw generally draw periodically as the blocks move down, but we also have to change the screen when a line is cleared or when we rotate or move the blocks
+- ✅In draw generally draw periodically as the blocks move down, but we also have to change the screen when a line is cleared or when we rotate or move the blocks
 - ✅keyPressed methods for moving left, right, and dropping, as well as rotation